The fixation time of a strongly beneficial allele in a structured population: Model and main results

 for independent Brownian motions $W_1,\dots,W_d$.
 Here, $\alpha$ and $\mu$ are positive constants (the {\em selection} and {\em migration coefficient}), and $b(i,j)$, $i, j = 1,\ldots, d$, $i\neq j$, are non-negative numbers (the {\em backward migration rates}) that constitute an irreducible rate matrix $\underline{\underline b}$ whose unique equilibrium distribution has the weights $\rho_1,\dots,\rho_d$ (which stand for the relative population sizes of the colonies).
 It is well-known (see e.g.\ \cite{D93}) that the system~\eqref{eq:SDE0} has a unique weak solution.

 Equation \eqref{eq:SDE0} models the evolution of the relative frequencies of the beneficial allele at the various colonies, assuming a {\em migration equilibrium} between the colonies.
 The ``gene flow'' from colony $i$ to colony~$j$ is $\rho_i \mu a(i,j)= \rho_j \mu b(j,i) $; here, $\underline{\underline a} = (a(i,j))$ {with } is the matrix of {\em forward migration rates}. \begin{remark}[Limit of Moran models ] We note in passing that the process $\mathcal X$ arises as the weak limit (as $N\to \infty$) of a sequence of structured two-type Moran models with $N$ individuals.
-The dynamics of this Moran model is local pairwise resampling with rates $1/\rho_i$, selection with coefficient $\alpha$ (i.e.\ offspring from every beneficial line in colony $i$ replaces some line in the same colony at rate $\alpha$) and migration with rates $\mu a(i,j)$ per line.
+The dynamics of this Moran model is local pairwise resampling with rates $1/\rho_i$, selection with coefficient $\alpha$ (i.e.\ offspring from every beneficial line in colony $i$ replaces some line in the same colony at rate $\alpha$; note that this is the same as selection events which occur at rate $s:=\frac{\alpha}{N}$ for each (ordered) pair of particles) and migration with rates $\mu a(i,j)$ per line.
 Considering now the relative frequencies of the beneficial type at the various colonies and letting $N\to \infty$ gives \eqref{eq:SDE0}.
 Here, our assumption that $(\rho_i)$ constitutes an equilibrium for the migration ensures that we are in a {\em demographic equilibrium} with asymptotic colony sizes $\rho_i N$ (otherwise the $\rho_i, \, \rho_j$ in the formulas would have to be replaced by time-dependent intensities). \end{remark}

 We define the fixation time of $\mathcal X$ as

 The fixation probability of the system \eqref{eq:SDE0}, started in $\underline X(0) = \underline x$, is well-known (see \cite{Nagylaki:1982:J-Theor-Biol:7169795}).
 In Corollary~\ref{c.3.1} we will provide a new proof for the formula